Primo

 Is Primo good for a special occasion?

 That depends on the kind of occasion.
-Primo has a smart casual dress code and confirmed We're Smart World 2025 2 Radishes recognition, but details such as room style, seating, menu format, pricing are not verified here.
-If the occasion depends on any of those specifics, check directly before booking.
+Primo has a smart casual dress code and We're Smart World 2025 2 Radishes recognition.
+If the occasion depends on specifics such as room style, seating, menu format, or pricing, check directly before booking.